Martin Feldstein: Significant interests and publications

+"Domestic Saving and International Capital Flows"

-Published in 1980, this article made a significant contribution to international economics.
+"Domestic Saving and International Capital Flows" (1980) made a significant contribution to international economics.
 Feldstein along with Charles Horioka contributed to the overall understanding of the international capital market by revealing the essence of the flow of capital in the world capital market.
 By examining the relationship between domestic investment and domestic savings of 21 OECD countries, Feldstein and Horioka provide statistical estimates revealing that almost all incremental savings of a country will remain in that country despite greater investment opportunities abroad.
-Puzzled by the unexpected direct relationship between domestic savings and investment, Feldstein and Horioka's findings have become known as the “Feldstein-Horioka Puzzle”.
+Puzzled by the unexpected direct relationship between domestic savings and investment, Feldstein and Horioka's findings have become known as the "Feldstein-Horioka Puzzle".

-Social security, induced retirement and aggregate capital accumulation
+"Social Security, Induced Retirement, and Aggregate Capital Accumulation"

-Published in 1974, this article made a significant contribution to social insurance.
+"Social Security, Induced Retirement, and Aggregate Capital Accumulation" (1974) made a significant contribution to social insurance.
 Feldstein facilitated a greater understanding of the effects of social security upon household consumption and savings.
-The article provides a theoretical analysis of the impact of social security on an individual’s decision regarding retirement and the amount of savings necessary for such retirement.
-Feldstein revealed that Social Security results in individuals deciding to save less for retirement and to retire earlier.
-The finding was later contested because it contained a calculation error.
-Feldstein and other authors did not agree on whether the corrected results made a change of the conclusions necessary.
+The article provides a theoretical analysis of the impact of social security on an individual's decision regarding retirement and the amount of savings necessary for such retirement.
+Feldstein claimed that Social Security results in individuals deciding to save less for retirement and to retire earlier.

+Eight years after Feldstein's study, Dean Leimer and Selig Lesnoy of the U.S. Social Security Administration attempted to replicate his results and uncovered programming mistakes in Feldstein's analysis that invalidated his earlier results, which Feldstein acknowledged and issued a retraction.
+They also found what they deemed unreasonable assumptions in the construction of the social security wealth variable.
+After correcting these issues, Leimer and Lesnoy found a much weaker relationship between Social Security and personal savings than Feldstein had originally suggested.
+In fact, their results indicated that Social Security may have contributed to increased savings.